chadrakh/MarsRover/README.md

 ### Brief
 Create a program to control rovers on the surface of Mars, which is represented by a plateau, which will be a 4-sided grid in this context.

+The Minimum Viable Product (MVP) has the functionality to create a rover and plateau, place a rover and instruct the rover.

 <br />

 #### Key Features